Skip to main content

 Fill in the Space details

-Enter a name and optionally a slug, icon, and mission statement.
-The slug is generated from the name automatically but you can customize it.
-The slug cannot be changed after the Space is created.
+Enter a name and optionally a description.
+The URL slug is generated from the name automatically.

 3